Henry8r8w/Henry8r8w/README.md

 ## 🚀 About Me

 - 🎓 Computer Engineering & Economics undergraduate interested in in **ML/AI-backed solution and Software Enigneering**
-- 👨‍💻 Building cool plugin tools and learning about MLOps pipelines
+- 👨‍💻 Building useful student tools and learning about MLOps pipelines
-- 🌱 Currently grinding **kaggle**
+- 🌱 Currently doing **kaggle competition**
 ---

 ## 🏆 LeetCode Progress